 Player evaluations and selections are made by the 24-7 staff, in conjunction with the CVSC Director of Player and Coach Development and CVSC Competitive Program Director.

-All CVSC Green Team (1st Team) player selections and alternates will be posted on www.castrovalleysoccer.com within one-week of the last tryout for each age group.
-Selected players will receive a follow up phone call from the head coach confirming the player’s interest in playing on the team.
-Yellow team (2nd team) player selections will be posted as soon as the green team rosters are finalized.
-White Team (3rd team) and Black Team (4th team) will follow the same procedure.
+All players will receive a follow up phone call from the head coach confirming the player’s interest in playing on the team.
 Following the phone call from the head coach, players selected for competitive teams will have one week to register on-line with CVSC to secure their place on the team.
 Failure to register on time may result in a player being displaced from a CVSC Competitive team.

 WHAT IS THE TIME AND TRAVEL COMMITMENT?

 The time and travel commitment will vary depending upon the team’s age group and level.
-Teams usually train 2-3 times per week beginning in March and continue training through November (U8-U10 teams), December/January (U11-U13 teams) and May for the older age groups, with the older age group taking a break from November through February to allow for high school soccer.
-These teams typically play in 4-7 tournaments per year.
-Locations of tournaments again will vary with the team’s age group and level.
+Teams usually train 2-3 times per week beginning in July and continue training through November (U8-U10 teams), December/January (U11-U13 teams).
+Spring Season starts in March and will continue through May when next tryouts take place.
+The older age groups are taking a break from November through February to allow for high school soccer.
+Teams typically play in 3-6 tournaments per year.
+Number and locations of tournaments will vary with the team’s age group and level.

-League play for all level competitive teams begins in March/April and continues through June for Spring League and begins in September and continues through early November for Fall League.
+League play for all level competitive teams begins in September and continues through early November for Fall League and begins in March and continues through May for Spring League.
 Teams will play half their games at “home” in Castro Valley and half of their games “away” in Alameda and surrounding counties.

 HOW MUCH DOES IT COST TO PARTICIPATE?

 The cost will vary depending upon the team's age group and level.
 You can expect your child’s cost to be anywhere from $1500 for a U9/U10 team to $1,800 for the year for a U11-U19 team.
-However for the 2017/2018 season costs for U9-U14 teams will be slightly higher due to the extended season.
 This includes Club player registration fees, a non-refundable Competitive Program fee, professional coach fees, tournament entry fees and other miscellaneous costs.
 A team budget for the season will be presented at your team’s first meeting with player registration and program fee information available on the CVSC website at time of tryouts.

 CVSC has a variety of payment methods available including check or credit card payment plans.
 You do not need to pay the entire amount up front unless you choose to do so.
 You may also use fundraising or sponsorships to help offset your child’s cost to participate in the program.
 CVSC will also have a limited number of financial aid opportunities for those players and families demonstrating a financial need and commitment to soccer and CVSC.
 Families who are awarded financial aid will be required to volunteer a specific number of hours to support various CVSC events and or activities.